Detryxx/idojarasdolog/README.md

     ```bash
     python app.py
     ```
-This will launch the GUI interface where you can:
+This will launch the GUI where you can:
 1. Enter a city name in the input field
 2. Click "Submit" or press Enter to get weather information
 3. View the results including city name, temperature, and weather condition